CaravanStudios/PublicGoodAppHouse/AcceleratingMakers/Rubric/RubricFeedback.md

 <img width="908" alt="2024-05-21_10-01-32" src="https://github.com/CaravanStudios/PublicGoodAppHouse/assets/3868907/bb08d283-96cd-445c-b0f8-489400d69827">

-* **Idea #3: Host conversations and participate in events**
+* **Idea #2: Host conversations and participate in events**
     * If TechSoup does want to become a thought-leader in the responsible technology space, I would suggest getting involved in partnership with other organizations who are hosting events, facilitating conversations, and building tools (like the rubric!) to support the ecosystem - organizations include Metagov, Funding the Commons, New_Public, All Tech is Human, etc,. as well as various universities (Berkman Klein at Harvard, etc.)
     * Event ideas:
         * Bring funders together to discuss how they evaluate impactful technology.
         * Bring makers (grantees) together to discuss how they go about answering these questions and their challenges to making prosocial decisions.
     * Val is part of organizations who are already organizing these types of events, and would be able to easily help TechSoup plug in.
         * Most recently, Val (I) co-hosted the Web3 Grants Summit at ETH Denver where we facilitated events for both grantors and grantees.
-See the takeaways from those events:
+See the takeaways from the [Web3 Grants Summit](https://docs.google.com/document/d/1JFjHL6VM5XMNEkmjUSfn4x2BitF1tnXfD3bvb3uBFGo/edit?usp=sharing).
-        *

 # APPENDIX